Sarah T. Hughes Scholarship

 One past Hughes Scholar said “The Hughes Scholarship provided a source of inspiration through its honoree, Sarah T. Hughes.
 Judge Hughes is remembered for bringing a feisty, sincere, and compassionate spirit to the interpretation of law and responsibility.”
 Another said, “this scholarship is a source of empowerment because it places responsibility in the hands of those who have been traditionally under-represented in the legal community.”

 In 1986, Bar None performed its first show for the Dallas legal community.
-The organizers decided that all proceeds should benefit the Sarah T. Hughes Diversity Scholarship.
-Now in its 36th year, Bar None has raised well in excess of $2,200,000 for the Hughes Scholarships.
+The organizers decided that all proceeds should benefit the Sarah T. Hughes Scholarships.
+Now in its 40th year, Bar None has raised well in excess of $3,000,000 for the Hughes Scholarships.

 About Sarah T. Hughes